OpenCyphal/yakut/README.md

 prefixed with `U_`.
 For instance, `--foo-bar` and `U_FOO_BAR` are interchangeable, but the former takes precedence.

+A question one is likely to ask here is:
+*Why don't you ship precompiled regulated namespaces together with the tool?*
+Indeed, that would be really trivial to do, but we avoid that on purpose to emphasize our commitment to supporting vendor-specific DSDL at the same level with the standard DSDL.
+In the past we used to treat the standard namespace differently, which caused our users to acquire misconceptions about the purpose of DSDL.
+Specifically, there have been forks of the regulated namespace repository extended with vendor-specific types, which is unacceptable and is harmful to the ecosystem.

+Having to manually compile the regulated namespaces is not an issue because it is just a single command to run.
+You may opt to keeping the namespaces you commonly use somewhere in a dedicated directory like `~/.uavcan/` and add `export U_PATH=~/.uavcan/` in your `.bashrc` (or whatever shell you are using) so that you don't have to manually specify the path when invoking the U-tool.

+### Pub/sub and RPC

 Commands that access the network need to know how to do so.
 This is configured using the option `--transport`/`U_TRANSPORT`.
 Assuming that we use the UDP transport on the local loopback interface,